Sir John Collins

 Collins recommissioned the Ruby 64 in August 1782 and was present at the relief of Gibraltar on 18 October.
 Having been detached under the orders of Rear-Admiral Sir Richard Hughes for the West Indies the Ruby engaged the French Solitaire of similar size on 6 December 1782 when the squadron fell in with a French force off Barbados.
 After a close action the enemy was obliged to strike her colours upon the approach of a second British vessel, although given that the Ruby’s casualties were two men wounded in comparison to her opponent’s twenty killed and thirty-five wounded a victory probably would have been Collins’ anyway, and he was subsequently knighted for his success.

-Following the death of Captain Sir John Hamilton at the beginning of 1784 Collins assumed command of the Portsmouth guardship Hector 74, retaining her until 1786.
+Following the death of Captain Sir John Hamilton at the beginning of 1784 Collins assumed command of the Portsmouth guardship Hector 74, retaining her until 1786, and during the Spanish Armament of 1790 he was ordered to recommission the Ruby 64 at Portsmouth.

 On 25 January 1793 he was appointed to the Berwick 74, fitting her out at Portsmouth.
 After sailing out in May he joined Admiral Lord Hood’s fleet in the Mediterranean and was present at the occupation of Toulon from August.
 When his men later mutinied over a dispute regarding lean beef Collins and his officers brought them back to duty without the need of force.